BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 - An email address
 - A phone number
 - A credit/debit card, though you will not be charged
-- Very basic knowledge of HTML for website coding
+- Very basic knowledge of HTML for webpage design

 ## Overview
 This tutorial begins with nothing to the end of publishing of a experiment in AMT.